rolevax/sell-json/README.md

 SELL - Source Editor at Language Level
 --------------------------------------

-SELL is a **syntax directed editor for general programming languages**.
+SELL is a **syntax directed editor for JSON**.
-Currently it supports editing JSON only.

 ## Features

-* Free from syntax errors as a structure editor.
+* Free from syntax matters as a structured editor.
-* Vi-like keyboard controlling, not click-click,
+* Vi-like keyboard controlling.
-* Tree operations as first class citizens.

 ## Usage
-* Run with a file named `sample.json`
+* Run with a JSON file named `sample.json`